A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Introduction

 \subsection{The aim of the present paper}

 Star formation in W3 has not been fully understood yet in part due to the lack of a comprehensive study of the detailed gas kinematics.
-Recent studies extensively revealed the stellar properties in the region which include both high-mass and low-mass stars at sub-mm and X-rays as well as the deeply embedded stars.
-On the other hand, the molecular gas kinematics has not been investigated deeply in spite of that high resolution and wide-field mapping of CO and the other tracers become available in the last two decades.
-We therefore commenced a systematic study of the molecular gas obtained by \cite{Bieging2011} with the Heinrich Hertz Sub-millimeter Telescope (HHT) which is employed using the analysis tools of gas kinematics developed in the last decade by Nagoya group on the molecular clouds \citep{Fukui_rev}: e.g., velocity channel distribution, position-velocity diagram, separation of individual clouds.
-In the study we aim to reveal a star formation mechanism which is dominant in W3 by utilizing the gas kinematic details and explore its implications on high-mass star formation.
-The AFGL~333 region was investigated by \cite{Nakano, 2021arXiv210312965L} and will not be dealt with in the present paper.
-This paper is organized as follows; Section \ref{ sec:data} describes the datasets employed and Section \ref{sec:results} gives the results of the present kinematical analysis.
-In Section \ref{sec:discussion} we discuss the high mass star formation in W3~Main and W3(OH), and conclude the paper in Section \ref{sec:conclusion}.
+Recent studies extensively revealed the stellar properties in the region, which include both high-mass and low-mass stars at sub-mm and X-rays, as well as the deeply embedded stars.
+However, molecular gas kinematics has not been investigated deeply in spite of the high resolution and wide-field mapping of CO, and the other tracers have become available in the last two decades.
+We therefore commenced a systematic study of the molecular gas obtained by \cite{Bieging2011} with the Heinrich Hertz Sub-millimeter Telescope (HHT), which is employed using the analysis tools of gas kinematics developed in the last decade by the Nagoya group on the molecular clouds \citep{Fukui_rev}: e.g., velocity channel distribution, position-velocity diagram, separation of individual clouds.
+In the study, we aim to reveal a star formation mechanism that is dominant in W3 by utilizing the gas kinematic details and exploring its implications for high-mass star formation.
+Since the AFGL~333 region was investigated by \cite{Nakano} and \cite{Liang2021}, we will deal with the region in the present paper.

+This paper is organized as follows; Section \ref{sec:data} describes the datasets employed and Section \ref{sec:results} gives the results of the present kinematical analysis.
+In Section \ref{sec:discussion} we discuss the high-mass star formation in IC~1795, W3~Main, and W3(OH), and conclude the paper in Section \ref{sec:conclusion}.
+We use the Galactic coordinate to point directions in which, for example, ``north'' means ``Galactic north'' in this paper.
+We refer to the Local Standard of Rest velocity ($\vlsr$) in the entire article.